distributed-system-analysis/pbench/docs/API/V1/server_config.md

 ## Request headers

-`authorization: bearer` token [_optional_] \
+`authorization: bearer` token \
 *Bearer* schema authorization is required to change any server configuration settings.
 The authenticated user must have `ADMIN` role.

 ## Response headers

 `content-type: application/json` \
-The return is a serialized JSON object with information about the selected datasets.
+The response body is a serialized JSON object with information about the selected server configuration settings.

 ## Response status